ZecoLP/raffle-contract/README.md

 - **Solidity `^0.8.19`**
 - **Chainlink VRF v2.5** – For verifiable randomness
 - **Chainlink Automation** – For automated execution of winner selection
-- Hardhat or Foundry – For testing and deployment
+- Foundry – For testing and deployment

 ---